Course image Methodology - Part 1: Getting Started

 Course Summary:

-Please note: Our students are studying different courses or countries, many examples of documents from around the world are used to give as much experience of the differing formats and types of documents.
+Note: Our students are studying different courses or countries, and many examples of documents from around the world are used to give as much experience of the differing formats and types of documents.

 Grading Scale: 70% Tests/30% Assignments